 - How do I develop a Location-Aware website for Firefox?

 - Firefox has implemented the first public draft of the Geolocation specification from the W3C.
 An overview on how to develop Location-Aware websites here.

 - Does Firefox on my mobile support HTML 5?

 - HTML 5 is the next major revision of HTML.
 The HTML 5 specification is ongoing, but there are several HTML 5 and related features that will enable Web developers to create more innovative websites and applications.
 Firefox includes important features like Location-Aware browsing, the <canvas> and <svg> tags, Web workers and offline storage.

 - Does Firefox on my phone support plugins?

-- There is no plugin support in Firefox 4 Beta for Android, and plugins are disable in Firefox 4 Beta for Nokia N900.
-On most Web pages that use the Adobe Flash plugin, the performance of the plugin on Nokia N900 didn't meet our standards, and the interactivity and performance of the entire Web page was negatively impacted.
+- There is no plugin support in Firefox 4 Beta for Android and Nokia N900.
+On most Web pages that use the Adobe Flash plugin, the performance of the plugin didn't meet our standards, and the interactivity and performance of the entire Web page was negatively impacted.
 This was especially felt on pages with multiple instances of the plugin.
-Advanced users can enable plugins in Firefox for Nokia N900 for experimentation and testing only.
+Advanced users can enable plugins for experimentation and testing purposes only.

 - How can I get involved?